realA10001986/Time-Circuits-Display/README.md

 This option is mutually exclusive to **_Display '0' after dot like A-car_**.

+##### &#9193; Gaffer tape covers left-most digit

+In part 3 of the series, there is a continuity error.
+Within minutes, two different speedo configurations are shown: One with the right-most digit covered, one with the left-most digit covered.
+This option allows to select between those two.

+Note: Checking this option requires CircuitSetup's speedo v2, which is not yet available at the time of this writing (Sep 2026).

 ##### &#9193; Display '0' after dot like A-car

 The CircuitSetup speedo features a third digit behind the gaffer tape.
 This digit is usually dark, in accordance with the speedo close-ups in all three parts of the series.